ldmoore/groupme-mod-bot/README.md

     - This would catch the messages: "Hi!
 I'm selling my lease." and "Hi!
 My roommate is selling her lease."
 - Edit `src/blocked-sequences.ts`

+## Cloudflare Workers Setup

+1. Sign up for [Cloudflare Workers](https://workers.dev).
+The free tier is more than enough for most use cases.
+2. Clone this project and install dependencies with `npm install`
+3. Run `wrangler login` to login to your Cloudflare account in wrangler
+4. Run `wrangler deploy` to publish the API to Cloudflare Workers

+## Configuration (set on Cloudflare)

 **Secrets:**

 - Set `GROUPME_ACCESS_TOKEN` to your personal account access token.
 It will delete messages as you.
 - Set `GROUPME_BOT_ID` to your GroupMe bot ID

+## Staging
+The `main` branch is the live, automatically deployed version of Bots Begone.

+The `staging` branch is automatically deployed on the [testing GroupMe](https://groupme.com/join_group/109616610/4Lu7g3V8).
+Messages flagged in the testing group will not result in removal, but rather a **BOTS BEGONE 🤬** message indicating that it was caught by the filter.

 **Contributing**